-ISDN Port

-Click Enable to open the ISDN port and Disable to close it.
+ISDN Port Click Enable to open the ISDN port and Disable to close it.

-Country Code

-For proper operation on your local ISDN network, you should choose the correct country code.
+Country Code For proper operation on your local ISDN network, you should choose the correct country code.

-Own Number
+Own Number Enter your ISDN number.

-Enter your ISDN number that you got from ISDN service provider (To have such number, you have offer your request from ISDN service provider first).
 Every outgoing call will carry the number to the receiver.

-MSN Numbers for the Router

-MSN Numbers mean that the router is able to accept only number-matched incoming calls.
-In addition, local ISDN network provider should support MSN services.
+MSN Numbers for the Router MSN Numbers mean that the router is able to accept only number-matched incoming calls.
+In addition, MSN services should be supported by local ISDN network provider.
 The router provides three fields for MSN numbers.
-Note that MSN services must be acquired from your local telecom operators.
+Note that MSN services must be acquired from your local telecommunication operators.
 By default, MSN function is disabled.
 If you leave the fields blank, all incoming calls will be accepted without number matching.